sufwankhalid1/Wildbook/node/cust/happywhale/server/docs/About.md

 Humpbacks are considered one of the easier whale species to individually identify by eye.
 They are identified by both the markings on the underside of their tail flukes and the overall shape, and while this provides a great deal of information for most whales that a human brain can efficiently process, most computer systems can't quickly and reliably converge on a metric that works for all types of flukes in a population, regardless of marking types.
 Thus we still rely heavily on manual labor to process these images; with this project we are developing a reliable and efficient computer-based identification system.

 ##The Site
-Happywhale.com allows you to share photos of whales with scientists.
+<a href="/">Happywhale.com</a> allows you to share photos of whales with scientists.
 We will compare your images against catalogs of known whales, and notify you of what we find.

 Please [contact us](mailto:info@happywhale.com) if you have any questions or problems.